 Finally, the notorious Red Grinning Cat suddenly appeared during the night, just as the band was playing the march “At a Cat’s Pace”.
 Don’t panic: the Mad Tamer was fortunately around.
 He was the only one that could successfully try to domesticate a Red Grinning specimen, for his great experience of imaginary animals.

-Even if every project is carried out by a group of people, I usually let things speak for themselves without mentioning names.
-However, this was a special experience, a really collective and site-specific event.
+Every good project is carried out by a good team of people.
 So many thanks to all the people who made it possible:

 - Michele Ferri, co-author of the project, from the first inspiring walk to every final detail